 Adolescents Do What Every Day?

-The report also provides information on the main substances of abuse reported by youth in treatment and the sources of referral for their treatment.
+The report also provides data on the primary substances of abuse reported by teens in treatment and the major referral sources (e.g., criminal justice system, schools).

 * The data presented in this report are from four 2008 SAMHSA data sources: the National Survey on Drug Use and Health (NSDUH), the Treatment Episode Data Set (TEDS), the National Survey of Substance Abuse Treatment Services (N-SSATS), and the Drug Abuse Warning Network (DAWN).

 Source: SAMHSA, Office of Applied Studies (April 29, 2010).
 Figure 2.
 Number of Adolescents Age 12 to 17 Who Used Cigarettes, Alcohol, or Illicit Drugs on an Average Day: 2008 NSDUH.
 The OAS Report: A Day in the Life of American Adolescents: Substance Use Facts Update.
 Rockville, MD.